memphis242/biski64/README.md

 return output;
 ```

 *(Note: This reduced state mixer is for demonstration only.
-Use the above full `biski64()` implementations to ensure pipelined performance and the minimum period length of 2^64.)*
+Use the above full implementation to ensure pipelined performance and the minimum period length of 2^64.)*